mehulagg/gitlab/doc/user/markdown.md

 if they display correctly or not.
-You can use the [`diff_redcarpet_cmark`](https://gitlab.com/digitalmoksha/diff_redcarpet_cmark) tool (not an officially supported product) to generate a list of files and the differences between how RedCarpet and CommonMark render the files.
+You can use the [`diff_redcarpet_cmark`](https://gitlab.com/digitalmoksha/diff_redcarpet_cmark) tool (not an officially supported product) to generate a list of files and the differences between how Redcarpet and CommonMark render the files.
 It gives an indication if anything needs to be changed - often nothing needs to change.